biagiomattialarosa/biagiomattialarosa.github.io/publications.md

 <a href="https://aware-diag-sapienza.github.io/VA4XDL" target="_blank">[Interactive]</a>
 <div id="bib_LaRosa2023" class="bibtex noshow">
 <pre>
+{% raw %}
 @Article{LaRosa2023,
-  author = {\{La Rosa\}, B. and Blasilli, G. and Bourqui, R. and Auber, D. and Santucci, G. and Capobianco, R. and Bertini, E. and Giot, R. and Angelini, M.}, title = {State of the Art of Visual Analytics for eXplainable Deep Learning}, journal = {Computer Graphics Forum}, volume = {n/a},
+  author = {{La Rosa}, B. and Blasilli, G. and Bourqui, R. and Auber, D. and Santucci, G. and Capobianco, R. and Bertini, E. and Giot, R. and Angelini, M.}, title = {State of the Art of Visual Analytics for eXplainable Deep Learning}, journal = {Computer Graphics Forum}, volume = {n/a},